eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `cidr_allocator_type` - (Computed) - String - CIDRAllocatorType specifies the type of CIDR allocator to use.
 - `root_ca_file` - (Computed) - String - rootCAFile is the root certificate authority will be included in service account's token secret.
 This must be a valid PEM-encoded CA bundle.
 - `leader_election` - (Computed) - [leader_election_configuration](#leader_election_configuration) - LeaderElection defines the configuration of leader election client.
-- `attach_detach_reconcile_sync_period` - (Computed) - Duration - AttachDetachReconcileSyncPeriod is the amount of time the reconciler sync states loop<br />wait between successive executions.
+- `attach_detach_reconcile_sync_period` - (Computed) - Duration - ReconcilerSyncLoopPeriod is the amount of time the reconciler sync states loop<br />wait between successive executions.
 Is set to 1 min by kops by default.
 - `disable_attach_detach_reconcile_sync` - (Computed) - Bool - DisableAttachDetachReconcileSync disables the reconcile sync loop in the attach-detach controller.<br />This can cause volumes to become mismatched with pods.
 - `terminated_pod_gc_threshold` - (Computed) - Int - TerminatedPodGCThreshold is the number of terminated pods that can exist<br />before the terminated pod garbage collector starts deleting terminated pods.<br />If <= 0, the terminated pod garbage collector is disabled.
 - `node_monitor_period` - (Computed) - Duration - NodeMonitorPeriod is the period for syncing NodeStatus in NodeController. (default 5s).